 What’s in store for your business?

-While virtual reality, augmented reality, and mixed reality becoming a part of our everyday lives may seem far off to you, Heather Bellini of Goldman Sachs Research expects virtual and augmented reality to become an $80 billion market by 2025.
+While virtual reality, augmented reality, and mixed reality becoming a part of our every day lives may seem far off to you, Heather Bellini of Goldman Sachs Research expects virtual and augmented reality to become an $80 billion market by 2025.
 That’s roughly the size of the desktop PC market today.
 Others are predicting even higher numbers for virtual reality in business.
 As the growth rate continues and technologies become more affordable, more and more businesses will be investing in these as part of their digital strategies.
-If you want to learn more about how new technologies in general can benefit your business and customers, get in touch with us!
+If you want to learn more about how new technologies, in general, can benefit your business and customers, get in touch with us!